Patient information regarding coronavirus (COVID-19)

 Our hospital is open and treating patients.
-You can book to see a specialist as we offer a wide range of doctors who are seeing patients for initial consultations by phone, or face-to-face where advised by a clinician.
+You can book to see a specialist as we have a wide range of doctors who are seeing patients for initial consultations by phone, or face-to-face where advised by a clinician.

 We're here to help, so please get in touch if you have any questions or concerns.

 Supporting the NHS

 We are proud to be supporting the NHS and continue to support many NHS care pathways.

 Should I be travelling to attend the hospital under the government guidelines?

 We continue to offer both face-to-face and virtual appointments if you would prefer to not travel or are unable to travel.
 Please do not attend our hospital if you’re experiencing COVID symptoms, have tested positive and are isolating.
 If a family member or household contact is self-isolating we would strongly advise performing an LFT test prior to any outpatient appointment.